Previous dayMarch 28, 2026Next day

 13.7 km---✓ ReviewedUSGS →

-Seismographs logged a magnitude 2.5 earthquake 81 km SW of Nikolski, Alaska with origin time 18:42 UTC on March 28, 2026.
+This magnitude 2.5 event was detected 81 km SW of Nikolski, Alaska on March 28, 2026, with origin time 18:42 UTC.
 The hypocenter lay at 13.7 km, placing this in the shallow crustal category.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-The epicenter is at 52.388°, -169.650°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at 52.388°N, -169.650°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.5 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-28